 On an annual basis, the shareholders of the Group determine the maximum amount to be earmarked for repurchase of shares, without exceeding the amount of the retained earnings at that date, refunding to retained earnings any previously authorized amount that has not been exercised.
-As of December 31, 2021, 2020 y 2019 the Group maintained 12,923,621 12,711,167 and 11,402,524 shares in treasury, respectively.
+As of December 31, 2022, 2021 the Group maintained 12,923,621 and 12,711,167 shares in treasury, respectively.
 Sales of shares made after the approval of the shareholders, increase the balance of the unused reserve, which relate to investments made in prior periods of amounts authorized by the Assembly.

-- I. The stockholders Ordinary general meeting of April 30, 2021, resolved to stablish: - To establish the amount of \$185,982 the following as the maximum amount of resources that the Group may allocate for the purchase of own shares or credit titles representing such shares, On the understanding that the acquisition and placement of the shares will be carried out through the Mexican Stock Exchange, S. A. B. de C. V. at market price.
+- I. The stockholders Ordinary general meeting of April 29, 2022, resolved to stablish: - To establish the amount of \$190,590 the following as the maximum amount of resources that the Group may allocate for the purchase of own shares or credit titles representing such shares, On the understanding that the acquisition and placement of the shares will be carried out through the Mexican Stock Exchange, S. A. B. de C. V. at market price.